tencent cloud

 String

 User-Agent information of the client request.
-Simple spam tools often use the same User-Agent.
-If access is concentrated on a specific and uncommon User-Agent, consider blocking it.
+Simple resource abuse tools often use the same User-Agent.
+If a large volume of access requests use a specific and uncommon User-Agent, you can consider blocking such requests.

 RequestReferer